martsklav/steam-account-generator/README.md

 A simple, customizable and easy to use multi platform steam account generator.

-I am currently selling, contact me at @martsklava on telegram for a price.
+I am currently selling, contact me at @kisakvolvo on telegram for a price.

 ## Step 1: installing dependencies and requirements